- INVESTORS

 Management and comments for the year

 SCA has a vision of zero workplace accidents and is actively and systematically running a health and safety program to minimize the risk of personal injury and ill health.
 SCA applies a preventive approach to ensure a high degree of availability in production facilities and to avoid unscheduled production stops.
-The aim is to effectively and cost efficiently protect the employees, local residents, the environment, the company’s assets and the business, and to minimize SCA’s risk management costs.
-Loss-prevention activities are conducted in accordance with established guidelines, which include management’s safety walks, maintenance of plants, staff training and good orderliness.
+The aim is to effectively and cost efficiently protect the employees, contractors, local residents, the environment, the company’s assets and the business, and to minimize SCA’s risk management costs.
+Loss-prevention activities are conducted in accordance with established guidelines, which include management’s safety walks, maintenance of plants, alcohol and drug tests, staff training and good orderliness.
 Continuous action is taken to reduce risks by using, for example, risk assessments and undertaking continuous improvements.

 All wholly owned plants are insured with market-leading insurance companies to replacement cost and for the loss of contribution margin.
 In order to minimize the impact of ongoing projects on operations, separate project organizations are created to conduct regular follow-ups that quickly identify any disruptions and shortcomings, and take corrective action.